 Melvin Russell Ballard was born on October 8, 1928 and grew up in Salt Lake City.
 He was a leader among his peers at East High School and later at the University of Utah, where his fraternity brothers called him “the bishop” because of his consistent living of the gospel.
-He served a mission in the British Isles and even served as a counselor in the mission presidency while he was there.
+He served a mission for The Church of Jesus Christ of Latter-day Saints in the British Isles and even served as a counselor in the mission presidency while he was there.

 M. Russell Ballard was involved in automotive, real estate, and investment businesses, including the inheritance of the Ballard Motor Company in 1956 from his father, who he says “instilled in [me] the desire to work hard.”
 He also served on many civic and Church committees and boards.
-Soon after the Ballards’ wedding, he was called to be a bishop, and he served in that calling twice.
+Soon after the Ballards’ wedding, he was called to be a bishop in The Church of Jesus Christ of Latter-day Saints, and he served in that calling twice.
 In 1974, he was called to preside over the Canada Toronto mission, and he was still serving as a mission president when he was called to the Seventy in 1976.
 Only four years later, he was called into the Presidency of the Seventy, and five years after that, in 1985, he was called—just before the morning session of General Conference—to the Quorum of the Twelve Apostles.
 In January of 2018, he became the Acting President of that Quorum.

 President Ballard’s professional success and Church leadership have not stopped him from being teachable.
 President Russell M. Nelson says that his meekness and eagerness to learn are some of his greatest qualities.
 Closer to home, that compliment is echoed by his son, who recalls that once after attending a stake conference, his father asked some missionaries to come talk to him about how the improved missionary discussions were working.
 He hungrily and humbly listened to their feedback.
 People who know President Ballard’s capacity for leadership are often surprised by his willingness to be led.